straider/coding-dojo/BoardGames/HitOrMiss/README.md

 - It's indeed a good practice to code with subroutine prototypes;
 - Dealing with Perl references for arrays and hashes is cumbersome;
 - Coding a module seems a bit too verbose;
+- Having to code without boolean type, using 1 for true and '' for false, is prone to errors;
+- It's a good practice to surround boolean expressions with parenthesis.